confluentinc/tutorials/python-connectors/tech-details.md

 Step 1.
 Add the Python Tools jar to the `CLASSPATH`.

 Step 2.
-Put your python scripts, including an optional `requirements.txt` in a directory (the scripts directory).
+Put your Python scripts, including an optional `requirements.txt` in a directory (the scripts directory).

 Step 3.
 Add the following properties to the connector you're creating: